||Show Albums||Show Songs|

 Since the year 2000 the IFPI (International Federation of the Phonographic Industry) has published an annual report that provides estimates of the revenue generated by the music industry in different countries.
 This does not provide a complete chart for all years so we have had to interpolate some values.
 With those interpolations we have the following (numbers are millions of US dollars);

 These values provide a scaling factor for comparing a chart entry in one place with one in a different year and location.
 It goves us a measure of the importance of different countries.
 It also gives us confidence that if we have taken account of the top 10 countries any undiscovered entries in countries below the Netherlands will have little impact on the overall results.
 This is important since we don't have a reliable source for Brazil's charts.

 This also allows us to see how the revenues of the music business have dramatically dropped since the year 2000.
 Another interesting element is that revenue has dropped by 65% in the USA and almost 50% in the UK while over the same period Germany's revenue only dropped 40%.
-This means that in 2013 Germany overtook the UK to become the 3rd largest market.
+This means that in 2013 Germany overtook the UK to become the 3rd largest market, in 2018 the UK grew enough to retake its 3rd slot.
 In 2007 Australia overtook Canada to become the 6th largest.
 So the relative importance of these different territories changed between 2000 and 2014.

 If we average the revenue from each country over this period it is obvious that the sales from the top five countries dominate the total figures.
 Out of those five the obvious anomaly is Japan, as we have already said most music that is a hit there does not show up in any of the other major countries.